sourcegraph/about/blogposts/gophercon-2018-grpc-reflection-and-grpcurl.md

 #### Dynamic Messages
   - created a package for dynamic messages
   - implements `proto.Message` so it can be used in place of the structures generated by typical protoc go
-  - but has a broad api for querying/mutating field values and doing serializing/deserializing
+  - but has a broad API for querying/mutating field values and doing serializing/deserializing
   - construct with a message descriptor

 ### GRPC reflection
-  - okay we have dynaimc protos but how do we do it with rpc?
+  - okay we have dynamic protos but how do we do it with rpc?
-  - whole purpose of this is so that a client can ask a server for all of its methods and type siguatre so we can autogenerate CLI calls to them
+  - whole purpose of this is so that a client can ask a server for all of its methods and type signature so we can auto-generate CLI calls to them
   - service reflection!

 #### Reflection
   - there's a grpc reflection service, you can import it from grpc-go. (it's a streaming call, a little clunky to use)
   - you can enable it on any existing grpc service via an option when constructing your grpc server object
   - but what if we don't/can't use server reflection? still OK, we can do 'reflection' by passing in the source proto files of the server
-  - created a grpcreflection package
+  - created a gRPC reflection package
     - a client for the grpc reflection service
     - wraps around the native grpc reflection client implementation that makes it easier to use, caching, etc